 As this study begins, He has moved on to Capernaum, along with His mother, brothers, and disciples.

 Verse 12: "After this he went down to Capernaum, with his mother and his brothers and his disciples, and they stayed there for a few days."

 Capernaum was a principal city on the northwest banks of the Sea of Galilee and was a place Jesus visited often.
-It was near the area where He lived, and where many of His most notable deeds were performed.
+It was near the area where He lived and performed His most notable deeds.

 "Thou Capernaum, shalt thou be exalted unto heaven? thou shalt go down unto Hades: for if the mighty works had been done in Sodom which were done in thee, it would have remained until this day" (Matt 11:23).

 The above verse is the first mention of Jesus' brothers in the Gospel of John; and as we will see in John 7:5, they did not yet believe in him.